Stores fret over Christmas as M&S profit falls

 "Expect further failure from the weak; others will simply eat their market share," they forecast.

-M&S, which serves 21 million Britons a week from around 700 stores and has over 350, mainly franchised, stores overseas, said it made profit before tax and one-off items of 315.2 million pounds in the 26 weeks to October 1.
+M&S, which serves 21 million Britons a week from around 700 stores and has over 350, mainly franchised, stores overseas, said profit before tax and one-off items fell 10 percent to 315.2 million pounds ($505 million) in the 26 weeks to October 1.

 That was just ahead of analysts' average forecast of 311 million, according to a company poll.